RobotCodeLab/BT-Canopy/examples/nav2_with_canopy/README.md

 bash run_tests_with_coverage.sh nav2_with_canopy
 ```

-Note: The entire test suite runs in approximately 20 minutes.
+Note: The entire test suite runs in approximately less than 30 minutes.

 ## Copying Output Files